What are degrees?

 - Seventh degree of B: A

-These examples were used only for teaching purposes.
-In practice, you will see that degrees are really used in the context of harmonic fields.
-You will learn how to find yourself in a song using degrees in the article called “harmonic fields”.
-Before this we will learn (in the topics “augmented, diminished and perfect intervals” and “music intervals and degrees – complementary concepts”) other important details about degrees and music intervals.
+These examples were used for teaching purposes only.
+In practice, you will find that degrees are widely used within the context of chords.
+You will learn how to locate yourself in a song using degrees in the article “How are chords of a key formed and what are they used for?“.
+Before that, we’ll learn (in the topics “What are diminished, augmented and perfect intervals?” and “Complementary concepts about degrees“) other important details about degrees.

 Back to: Module 2